jwashek/exagora.me/about.md

 **The Aftermath**<br>
 Immediately after I got saved, I remember having no desire for drugs, alcohol, or living the godless and sinful life I used to live.
 I quit swearing, smoking; I quit watching porn.
 I had a massive change all around.

 > __Note:__ I don't think a changed life is a requirement for salvation.
 Salvation is simply believing the Gospel and trusting in Christ.
-However, I do believe a changed life will come through sanctification by way of repentence (change of mind) and genuine faith, but this is not a means of salvation itself--which some preachers errantly teach.
+However, I do believe a changed life will come through sanctification by way of repentance (change of mind) and genuine faith, but this is not a means of salvation itself--which some preachers errantly teach.

 I was telling others about Christ, I was being led by the Spirit, I was praying and studying His Word in a much more meaningful way, and my decisions were placing God above all else.
 I sure wasn't perfect, and I still am not, but the desire to serve Him was there--and still is.
 I wanted to do good, I wanted to help others, and I felt like my heart was different.
 I cared about obeying God, keeping His commandments, and wanting to lead others to Christ; to lead others in this new life that I had tasted that is freely given as a gift to be received for all who call upon Him.